getlago/lago-docs/docs/guide/05_plans/plan-model.md

 >
 >Therefore, on April 1st, the system will issue an invoice of $50 x 25 days due / 30 days in April = $41.67.

+The trial period applies to the base amount of the plan.
+Usage-based charges incurred during the trial period remain payable by the customer.

 :::info
 The trial period **only applies to the first plan** associated with the subscription.
 In case of an upgrade or a downgrade, the trial period of the new plan does not apply.
 :::